 Statistics can prove negatives but not positives.
 If there is no correlation between two events, then a physical cause and effect is unlikely.
 However, a positive correlation can indicate that there may be a physical cause and effect but does not prove that one exists.

 A simple example is the strong relationship between persistent condensations trails from aircraft and the likelihood of rain in the next 24 hours.
 Fairly obviously, that does not indicate a cause and effect.
-From this example, I suggest that arguing about statistical evidence for or against anthropgenic effects on climate simply generates much heat and liitle light.
+From this example, I suggest that arguing about statistical evidence for or against anthropogenic effects on climate simply generates much heat and little light.

-Statisticians at the World Meteorological Organisation, NOAA or the UK Hadley centre can produce convincing eveidence to all but the sceptics.
+Statisticians at the World Meteorological Organisation, NOAA or the UK Hadley Centre can produce convincing evidence to all but the sceptics.
 The sceptics can trot out counter statistics that the scientist can refute.
 There will be no meeting of minds.

 Climate change sceptics often produce arguments along the lines of "It stands to reason that ....."
 Unless quantifiable, these carry little weight.
 For example, we know that industrial activity increases the amount of greenhouse gases in the atmosphere.
 We know that deforestation decreases the capacity of vegetation to absorb CO2.
 Therefore, man’s activities lead to the increased ability of the atmosphere to absorb more long wave radiation from the earth.